 In this example, Dunkin Donuts provides an individualized and signed response to customer praise with their signature "DD" and a plug to their seasonal Pumpkin Swirl offering.

-Now let's be clear - there is such a thing as too much posting.
+Now let's be clear - there is such a thing as posting too much.
 If one of your Twitter followers checks their timeline and sees 8 tweets in a row from you every time they log on, they may be a bit overwhelmed and decide to unfollow - and that's not a good thing!
 But the "less is more" mentality doesn't always apply to social media.
 Make sure you're posting at least 2-3 times a day on Twitter and Facebook and 4-5 times a week on Instagram for ideal exposure and engagement rates.
 Any less than that, and you risk not being noticed.

 If the whole concept of social media is still a bit fuzzy for you - don't worry.
 You're not alone.